flast101/HTB-writeups/servmon/README.md

 ### 2.3- NVMS-1000

-Googling information about NVMS, you will find on the product page http://en.tvt.net.cn/products/188.html that NVMS-1000 is a monitoring client which is specially designed for network video surveillance.
+Googling information about NVMS, we find on the product page http://en.tvt.net.cn/products/188.html that NVMS-1000 is a monitoring client which is specially designed for network video surveillance.
-In the "Features" section, we can read the following : "*Brand new user interface: Main panel as the unified entry, clearly classifies the main functions.
+In the "Features" section, we can read the following: "*Brand new user interface: Main panel as the unified entry, clearly classifies the main functions.
 Each function adopts dynamic Tab label for easy operation.
 Preview window has embedded toolbar and right-clicking menu; adopts accordion tree view control.*"

 We understand that there might be a web server and an interface installed on the machine.
 We easily find it by typing the url http://10.10.10.184, which is redirected here: